-Do you know how much I would love to just curl up with a good book, some tea and a great blanket?
+Would you just curl up with a good book, some tea and a great blanket?

 I ended up getting quite the head cold last week, and let me tell you…that’s all I wanted: my comfy couch and some down time.

-I’ve been working with my clients a great deal on perspective lately, and given the state of the world, the loud voices and the differing perspectives, it’s probably no wonder that it keeps coming up.
+I’ve been working with my clients on perspective, and given the state of the world, the loud voices and the differing perspectives, it’s probably no wonder that it keeps coming up.

 And the great news about that?
 We have the power to change our perspective to one that empowers us.

 Let me share a little story with you, it’s a true story, and one that I love sharing.

-The other never touched alcohol, now has three children whom he loves, he’s got a great job and a loving marriage.
+The other never touched alcohol, now has three children whom he loves, a great job and a loving marriage.